filozyu/anomdetecgansvm/README.md

 MSc Project\

-All codes are in GAN_SVM.jpnb, each constitutes a section in that notebook.
+All codes are in GAN_SVM.jpynb, each experiment constitutes a section in that notebook.